Oh my goodness, what a morning!

 This morning was going to be her first morning going on THE BUS.

-I was going with her as it’s her first time and it’s not a school bus, so I wanted to make sure she knew the route and where to get off.
+I was going with her as it was her first time and it’s not a school bus, so I wanted to make sure she knew the route and where to get off.
 We planned things meticulously.
 The bus is scheduled to arrive at 7.55 so I got up extra early, ran down to feed and muck out the horses, then ran home and got a shower and grabbed some porridge.

 We wandered happily up to the bus stop and waited.